rdwyse/TechPT/TechPT - 2024.09.16 - Data Management Documentation.md

 ### 1. **Introduction**
    - This sections outlines the steps to clean, filter, and organize  Monitoring data for analysis and visualization in GraphPad Prism.
    - The goal is to process data from both Simulated Child (SC) and Actual Child (AC) sessions, calculating trial block scores, averages, and counts for each session.
+   - The Power Query language service for VS Code Available in the Visual Studio Code Marketplace.
+Provides a language service for the Power Query / M formula language in Visual Studio Code.
+This extensions provides syntax highlighting, auto-suggestions, and other editing features for M code files.
+It also provides syntax debugging and error highlighting features making the development of Power Query code easier.

 ### 2. **Loading the Master Table**
    - **Step 1**: Import the master table into Excel from a CSV file.